CSCfi/csc-user-guide/docs/apps/openfoam.md

 After login on the server, give command

-    module load openfoam
+    module spider openfoam

-the command only lists available versions with some extra information.
-For to launch a spesific version, follow given instructions, that is, for example, for to launch OpenFOAM Foundation's versio 7, give command
+The command lists available OpenFOAM versions on the server.
+To get more information about a specific version, for example about OpenFOAM Foundation's version 7, use command

-    openfoam-7
+    module spider openfoam/7

+For to launch a specific version, here version 7, give command

+    module load openfoam/7

-OpenCFD's versions are recognized of version sign starting with letter v, ie, for to launch version v1906, give command
+OpenCFD's versions are recognized of version sign starting with letter _v_, ie, for to launch version v1906, give command

-    openfoam-v1906
+    module load openfoam/v1906

-Version specific example files for a batch job scripts are available on the servers.
-The instructions how to copy those example files are printed on the terminal after module loading command.
+Example files for a batch job script are available on the servers.
+After giving the launch command (_module load_, see above), the example script is the file

+    $WM_PROJECT_INST_DIR/parjob_openfoam_<server>

+where \<server\> is either _puhti_ or _mahti_.
+Copy that in your working directory for further modifications.

 ### Use collated parallel IO method on CSC's servers